29-Apr

 When it comes to borrowing, the same is true.
 Particularly with regards to short-term loans and payday loans, which are almost exclusively offered online.
 Gone of the days of seedy cheque-cashing shops.
 Now payday loans can be taken out proudly with significant caps on the costs to the consumer.

-If I look for an online loan, will I have more choice?
+If I look for an online loan, will I have more choices?

 Are payday loans online as safe as bank loans?